cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/12/2020

+Changing approaches a little on Excluded Tags - I like the idea that I am not providing inappropriate pages where you can see all the images of a person (other potential uses but this is core), but as a result I can't see on the site who is in some pictures (annoying) and can't share with someone pictures of them in a reasonable way (not ideal).
+So trying a different compromise - Excluded Tags will appear as tags but with no link and will have a tag page generated but it will not be linked to anything - so if you know the url you can get to it, you are still 'named' in the photo, but there is no one-click solution to seeing everything you are in...
+Not sure - this thinking evolved from actually using the site so I think it will be most interesting to use it...

+Spent quite a bit of time tracking down a newly failing test where I was doing >= to find newly generated content but should have been doing > - the could still go wrong in a chase where something else generated 'immediately' but I don't immediately know how that is a real scenario for now.

 10/11/2020